reacherhq/check-if-email-exists/README.md

 docker run -p 8080:8080 reacherhq/backend:latest
 ```

-You can then send a POST request with the following body to `http://localhost:8080/v0/check_email`:
+You can then send a `POST http://localhost:8080/v0/check_email` request with the following body:

 ```js
 {